How to import your Twitter data into Redact

 This allows us to apply any filters you specify much faster, and makes the whole process much smoother and cleaner in general.
 Additionally, this eliminates the issue where particularly prolific posters needed to schedule continued deletions over long periods of time.

 Finding and importing this data only takes a few steps, and it makes your life much easier.
+I’m going to walk you through the process below.

-Finding your data
+Finding your Twitter / X data

 First, click the More button in the main navigation menu